pfreixes/tcp-connect/README.md

-TCP connect is a ~ drop in replacment of the `std::net::TcpStream::connect` with for DNS caching.
+TCP connect is a ~ drop in replacment of the `std::net::TcpStream::connect` with DNS caching.

 `TCPConnect` allows you to cache the DNS resolution result for a configured TTL, once cached subsequent calls will pick a random IP adddress from the original list of IP addresses